kubestellar/kubestellar/docs/content/direct/architecture.md

 ## Pluggable Transport Controller

-This controller's job is to (a) get workload objects from WDS to WECs as prescribed by the `Binding` objects and their referenced `CustomTransform` objects and inventory objects and (b) get corresponding reported state back into `WorkStatus` objects in the ITS.
+This controller's job is to (possibly through delegating some responsibilities): (a) get workload objects from WDS to WECs as prescribed by the `Binding` objects and their referenced `CustomTransform` objects and inventory objects and (b) get corresponding reported state back into `WorkStatus` objects in the ITS.